Amit Kothari

 What you lose inside Copilot

 This is where it gets interesting.
-And a bit annoying, if I’m being honest.
+And a bit annoying, if I’m being straight.

 The context window shrinks.
-Claude’s standalone context supports 200,000 tokens.
+Claude’s standalone context supports up to 1M tokens on current models like Sonnet 4.6 and Opus 4.6 and up.
 Through Copilot, community reports and documentation indicate a ceiling around 128,000 to 150,000 tokens.
 For a small project, you won’t notice.
 For a system with 40 interconnected files and complex business logic, the difference between a tool that holds your entire codebase in its head versus one working with fragments is night and day.

 Extended thinking disappears.
 Claude’s ability to reason through multi-step problems before answering, to essentially think out loud internally, to take time before responding to complex architecture questions, that’s not available through the Copilot interface.
 No adjustable reasoning budget.
 No thinking tokens.
 You get the model’s first-pass response, which is still good.
 But it’s not the same as what you get when the model takes 30 seconds to think through something difficult.

 No MCP support.
 The Model Context Protocol lets Claude connect directly to enterprise tools: Jira, Confluence, Slack, databases, internal APIs.
 Inside Copilot, Claude sees what Copilot feeds it, and nothing more.
 That means no pulling context from your project management tool mid-conversation.
 No querying your staging database to check a migration.
-The model is brilliant but blind to your broader tooling ecosystem.
+The model is brilliant but blind to the rest of your tooling.

 No Projects, no persistent memory, no conversation history that carries over between sessions.
 Every Copilot interaction starts fresh.
 Claude’s standalone Projects feature lets you build persistent workspaces with instructions, knowledge files, and memory that accumulates over time.
 Through Copilot?
 Each chat is a blank slate.